 Architectural research in Dolpo

 The project was launched in April 2018.
-The first research trip took place immediately after that, from May 7 to June 17, with the scope to first gather information of the state of the various sacral buildings in the area.
-Traveling participants were Amy Lee Heller, Holger Neuwirth and Carmen Auer.
+The first research trip took place in May and June 2018, with the scope to first gather information of the state of the various sacral buildings in the area.
 The approved funding allowed a duration of a field research in Dolpo of 30 days.
-The itinerary led from Dunai northwards to Ringmo/Phoksumdo (3640 m) where the control station between Lower Dolpo and Upper Dolpo is situated, then further over the Phulbari-La (5431 m) to Shey (4345 m) and to Bijer (3838 m).
-The way back went over the Neng-La (5368 m) to Saldang (4055 m), on to Tsa (4083 m), over the Jyanta-La (5221 m) to Tokyu / Kagar and Dho Tarap to Dunai.
+The itinerary led from Dunai northwards to Ringmo where the control station between Lower Dolpo and Upper Dolpo is situated, then further to Shey, Tsakhang, Bijer and Samling.
+The way back went to Saldang, on to Tsa, on the oposite of which lies Hrab, onward to Tokyu, Kagar, Dho Tarap and Shipchok, and then returning to the starting point to Dunai.

 After our first expedition to Dolpo in May and June 2018 a collection of material for the planned field research in the following year could be worked out.
 On the basis of this material, the fieldwork 2019 was projected.
 The collected material of the year 2018 show a first presentation of interesting temple sites in Lower and Upper Dolpo, including site plans of the ensemles, building descriptions and available references as well as a selection of photographs.